 Torngat Mountains National Park is located on the northernmost tip of Labrador and is the home to black bears, polar bears, some of the most spectacular scenery in the world.
 Few people are even aware that there are fjords outside of Norway, but the Torngats is proof that this is not true.
 The park is run in conjunction with Parks Canada and the local Inuits who live in the region.

-The park only gets about 800 visitors per year, and approximately half of those are on expedition cruise ships which are sailing from Newfoundland to the Arctic.
-If you aren’t on an expedition ship, then you have to either sail your own vessel or go on one of the park organized trips.
-This involves flying from Goose Bay to Nain, to Saglek Fjord, which is really just an abandoned military radar station.
-From there you go by boat to the Torangat Base Camp where you will stay.
+The park only receives about 800 visitors per year, and approximately half of those are on expedition cruise ships, which sail from Newfoundland to the Arctic.
+If you aren’t on an expedition ship, then you have to either sail your own vessel or go on one of the park-organized trips.
+This involves flying from Goose Bay to Nain to Saglek Fjord, which is really just an abandoned military radar station.
+From there you travel by boat to the Torngat Base Camp, where you will stay.

 Being with the Inuit people who run the camp is a highlight of the visiting the park.
-One day for lunch we were given fishing poles and we had to catch some arctic char.
-It was one of the best meals I’ve ever had.
+One day for lunch we were given fishing poles and we had to catch some arctic char if we wanted to eat that night— was one of the best meals I’ve ever had.

 Location: Northwest Alaska

-Without a doubt, the least visited national park in the United States is Kobuk Valley National Park in northwest Alaska.
+Without a doubt the least visited national park in the United States is Kobuk Valley National Park in northwest Alaska.
 The only question is how many people actually visit the park?
-The official number is around 2,000 but like with Gates of the Arctic, it may count people who didn’t actually visit the park.
-The park staff I spoke to thought the number was closer to 200.
+The official number is around 2,000, but like with Gates of the Arctic, it may count people who didn’t actually visit the park.
+The park staff I spoke to thought the number was closer to 200 visiting each year.

 There is very little on the island other than sand, grass, and horses.
 There is a ranger station on one end of the island and some scattered remnants of when people tried to live here, but nothing beyond that.

 Getting to Sable is not easy.
-The vast majority of the people who visit Sable each year are on expedition ships which either make dedicated trips there or stop along the way while cruising up the east coast of Canada.
-You can also charter a small plane which can land on the beach, but it is very risky.
+The vast majority of the people who visit Sable each year are on expedition ships, which either make dedicated trips there or stop along the way while cruising up the east coast of Canada.
+You can also charter a small plane that can land on the beach, but it is very risky.
 Fog on the island can be thick and last for days.
-There have been several cases of people flying to the island and being stranded because they fog wouldn’t lift for a week.
+There have been several cases of people flying to the island and being stranded because the fog wouldn’t lift for a week!

 Location: On the shore of Hudson Bay, Northern Manitoba

-The park is important because so many of the western Hudson Bay polar bears come here to feed as it is the first place in the region where the sea ice freezes.
-With the exception of the single tour run by Frontiers North, all other polar bear tours out of Churchill, Manitoba do not enter the park.
+The park is important because so many of the western Hudson Bay polar bears come here to feed since it’s the first place in the region where the sea ice freezes each year.
+With the exception of the single tour run by Frontiers North, all other polar bear tours out of Churchill, Manitoba do not enter the actual park.